90% of participants will learn Zika prevention strategies, assessment and management of individuals who have Zika virus infection.

 For infants with microcephaly or intracranial calcifications detected prenatally or at birth whose mothers were possibly infected with the Zika virus during pregnancy, evaluation should include:

 Severe disease requiring hospitalization is rare.
 Case-fatality rates are low.
-In the Americas Region, ZIKV is new and up until now has had a very limited geographic and demographic distribution.
+In the Americas Region, ZIKV is new and up until now has had a minimal geographic and demographic distribution.
 There is only recent evidence that it can cause death.
 However, sporadic cases have been reported of more serious manifestations and complications in individuals with pre-existing diseases or conditions causing death.

 Mosquitoes and their breeding sites pose a significant risk factor for Zika virus infection.
-Prevention and control relies on reducing mosquitoes through source reduction (removal and modification of breeding sites) and reducing contact between mosquitoes and humans.
+Prevention and control rely on reducing mosquitoes through source reduction (removal and modification of breeding sites) and reducing contact between mosquitoes and humans.

-Personal protective measures include:
+Personal protective measures include11:

 The only way to prevent congenital Zika virus infection is to prevent maternal infection, either by avoiding areas where Zika virus transmission is ongoing or strictly following steps to avoid mosquito bites.

-If an individual has Zika virus infection, it is imperative that other individuals be protected from acquiring the virus.
+If an individual has a Zika virus infection, it is imperative that other individuals be protected from acquiring the virus.
 Since the Zika virus can be found in the infected individual’s blood during the first week of infection, if a mosquito bites the infected individual the mosquito can then pass the Zika virus onto another individual by simply biting them.
 Individuals with Zika virus infection may reduce the spread of infection to others by following the same personal protective measures mentioned above to protect themselves from being bitten further by other mosquitoes and then those mosquitoes biting other individuals and so on and so on.
 Individuals with symptoms of Zika, dengue or chikungunya should visit a healthcare center.

 Anecdotal reports of apparent sexual transmission of the Zika virus have been described, although this appears to be an infrequent mechanism for virus transmission.
 Information regarding the persistence of the virus at different sites following infection is not yet available.
 Pending further study, it may be wise for men with symptoms of Zika virus infection who have female sexual partners of childbearing age to use barrier protection and defer unprotected sex for at least a few weeks following resolution of symptoms.

-On Friday, January 15, 2016, the CDC issued interim travel guidance related to the Zika virus for 14 countries and territories in Central and South America and the Caribbean.
-The CDC issued a travel alert (Level 2-Practice Enhanced Precautions) for individuals traveling to regions and certain countries where Zika virus transmission is ongoing.
-These regions and countries include: Brazil, Colombia, El Salvador, French Guiana, Guatemala, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Suriname, Venezuela, and the Commonwealth of Puerto Rico.
+On Friday, January 15, 2016, the CDC issued interim travel guidance related to the Zika virus for 14 countries and territories in Central and South America and the Caribbean.13 The CDC issued a travel alert (Level 2-Practice Enhanced Precautions) for individuals traveling to regions and certain countries where Zika virus transmission is ongoing.
+These regions and countries include Brazil, Colombia, El Salvador, French Guiana, Guatemala, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Suriname, Venezuela, and the Commonwealth of Puerto Rico.